DAST

 Editing recorded logins

 You can edit existing recorded login sequences without having to delete and recreate them.
+You can either manage individual steps or edit the JSON script directly.
 This is useful when you need to update authentication credentials, modify the login script, or adjust the status checker settings.

 Note